rickymoorhouse/track-school-guidance/planning-guide-for-primary-schools.md

 ### Timeframe this document covers

 This guide covers the first phase of wider opening from the week commencing 1 June.
-The government’s ambition is for all primary school children to return to school before the summer for a month if feasible.
-This position will be kept under review, and further advice will be provided as and when needed.

 Options for delivery
 --------------------

-Schools should not plan on the basis of a rota system, either daily or weekly.
+Schools should not plan on the basis of a rota system, either daily or weekly, as they do not provide the consistency of education and care required for the youngest children, who also require more support with remote education.
 This guide sets out other options for schools if they are unable to cater for all of the vulnerable children, children of critical workers, nursery children (where applicable – any pre-existing, standard rotas may remain unchanged), reception pupils, year 1s and year 6s with their available staff or in their available space.

 In most cases the preparation for wider opening will be undertaken by the headteacher and senior colleagues.
-However, relevant bodies (such as local authorities, academy trusts or governing bodies, depending on the school type) them should support and work with the headteacher, and should particularly assure themselves that risk assessments of the school opening more widely, before pupils and staff return, are carried out appropriately and measures put in place to address identified risks.
+However, relevant bodies (such as local authorities, academy trusts or governing bodies, depending on the school type) should support and work with the headteacher, and should particularly assure themselves that risk assessments of the school opening more widely, before pupils and staff return, are carried out appropriately and measures put in place to address identified risks.

 We expect schools and trusts to work closely with: